hapijs/lab/API.md

 - `-t`, `--threshold` - sets the minimum code test coverage percentage to 100%.
 - `--types-test` - sets a single TypeScript definition test file (implies `-Y`).
 Use when the test directory contains other TypeScript files that should not be loaded for definition testing.
 - `-T`, `--transform` - javascript file that exports an array of objects ie. `[ { ext: ".js", transform: (content, filename) => { ... } } ]`.
 Note that if you use this option with -c (--coverage), then you must generate sourcemaps and pass sourcemaps option to get proper line numbers.
+- `--typescript` - enables the built-in TypeScript transpiler which uses the project own's `typescript` module and `tsconfig.json` file (or its other formats).
 - `-v`, `--verbose` - verbose test output, defaults to false.
 - `-V`, `--version` - display lab version information.
 - `-Y`, `--types` - validate the module TypeScript types definitions.
 This is designed exclusively for JavaScript modules that export a TypeScript definition file.